habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### WebUI

 Wakame-vdc's GUI.
-It's actually a Rails application that sits in front of the [WebAPI|#WebAPI].
+It's actually a Rails application that sits in front of the [[WebAPI|Jargon-Dictionary#WebAPI]].

 ## X
 ## Y